jmlisowski/simplelib.js/README.md

 ```html
 <script src="http://cdn.jsdelivr.net/gh/jmlisowski/simplelib.js/simplelib.js"></script>
 ```
+But take note that this will not work if you don't have internet access.
-and include your main js file here:
+After that, include your main js file here:
 ```html
 <script src="filename.js"></script>
 ```